Jason Maldonado-Page BA DipSW MA MSc (Individual, Couple and Family Therapy)

 0207 924 0926

-I am a Systemic Psychotherapist working with individuals (adults), couples (of all types) and families (children and young people included) in Camberwell in South London (zone 2).
+I am a Highly Specialist Systemic Psychotherapist offering individual therapy, couples therapy and family therapy in Camberwell in South London (zone 2).
 I am located minutes from King's College Hospital and am easily accessible from Brixton, Herne Hill, Dulwich, Walworth and the Oval.
 I am well serviced by public transportation from Denmark Hill, Loughborough Junction and Brixton stations as well as the 35, 45 and 345 buses.

 I offer a safe, confidential and flexible service where I work relationally, focusing on the relationships within which difficulties arise, where they persist and where sustainable change can occur.
 My ethos is that you are not the problem.
 The problem is the problem and your relationship with the problem is the problem.
 I believe in being creative and taking time to establish a good therapeutic relationship to try and understand your current life struggles.
 Often talking to an impartial person can put things into perspective and can lead to meaningful change necessary for your preferred future.